 Only a very small number of GPs need services not covered by CNSGP?Over the last 12 months alone, MDDUS have dealt with nearly 4,000 new cases from GP members and answered over 6,500 advice calls from GP members relating to these issues which will not be included in CNSGP.
 Close

-After the introduction of CNSGP what benefits will I enjoy if I remain in membership of MDDUS?It is important that you remain in membership of MDDUS as CNSGP will not provide you with the comprehensive range of benefits that you currently enjoy with us.
+What benefits will I enjoy if I remain in membership of MDDUS?It is important that you remain in membership of MDDUS as CNSGP will not provide you with the comprehensive range of benefits that you currently enjoy with us.
 Read more here.
 We will continue to offer you the peace of mind you have come to appreciate in this challenging environment.
-Further details of our MDDUS occurrence-based new product for GPs will be available shortly.
+Further details of our MDDUS occurrence-based new product for GPs can be found here.
 Close

 Will MDDUS still provide general support and advice on day-to-day complaints and issues?Yes.
 We know that the 24/7 service we provide for our members is greatly appreciated.
 There are a huge range of things where GPs will not get support under the new scheme and will need supplementary expert help.
 Provided you remain a member we will still be there to support you.
 Close